tekknolagi/tekknolagi.github.com/_posts/2023-02-1-vscode-vexation.md

 "I'm down a rabbit hole as usual."

 Tom is often three levels deep in some investigation to scratch an itch.
-In the past, this has manifested itself in fixes to headphone Bluetooth drivers, the Linux kernel, and more.
+In the past, this has manifested itself in fixes to audio drivers, the Linux kernel, and more.

-He only wanted to figure out why loading a Python file in VScode was crashing.
+He only wanted to figure out why loading a Python file in VSCode was crashing.
 Through some debugging and internet searching, he found a [GitHub issue][sudoissue] from September 8, 2022.
 It turns out that there was a bug in VSCode related to setuid binaries: it wasn't possible to `exec` a setuid binary